sondreb/Downloadr/DEVELOPMENT.md

 for future references.
 This document also have some guidelines for any developers who want to contribute.

+# Tools:

+There are some requirements and some suggestions on software you should use when developing on this app.

+Requirements:
+- Node.JS
+- Grunt
+- Bower

+Suggestions:
+- Brackets (Text editor)

+Brackets extensions:
+- JSHint
+- Brackets Git
+- Brackets File Icons
+- QuickDocsJS
+- Stylus Extension for Brackets

 ## Architecture:

 The solution is built with a server part built on ASP.NET and hosted on